 The retainer math anchors against the published floor and scales with hours, vehicle mix, and exclusivity.
 The published Detailed Drivers retainer band runs $4,500 to $35,000-plus per month in May 2026, with the variance driven by three independent inputs.
 First, monthly contracted hours: a 40-to-60-hour part-time school-run-and-evening pattern lands toward the bottom of the band, a 160-hour full-time five-day-a-week pattern lands in the middle, a 240-hour-plus full coverage with weekend exclusivity lands at the top.
 Second, vehicle mix: a sedan-only retainer is the cheapest configuration, an S-Class or Sprinter retainer pushes the rate up by 50 to 75 percent at equivalent hours, and a two-vehicle household retainer with both sedan-tier and S-Class-tier coverage scales additively.
 Third, exclusivity: a partial-exclusivity retainer where the chauffeur is dispatchable on other accounts in the gaps lands toward the bottom of the band; a full-exclusivity retainer where the chauffeur is dedicated across the contracted period lands toward the top.

 Personal-driver assignment on a Detailed Drivers retainer is named primary plus one or two named backup chauffeurs, identified at contract.
 The primary chauffeur is the operational point of contact for the household across the duration of the retainer; the backup chauffeurs are pre-introduced to the principal and household staff so the transition during vacation, illness, or family emergency runs without an introductory dispatch step.
-Six-plus years of family-office and ultra-high-net-worth retainer history means the dispatch desk has built a chauffeur-pairing process that takes the principal’s preferences, the household calendar, and the children’s school schedule as inputs and produces a primary-and-backup pairing that has stuck on multi-year retainer renewals.
+Family-office and ultra-high-net-worth retainer history since 2018 means the dispatch desk has built a chauffeur-pairing process that takes the principal’s preferences, the household calendar, and the children’s school schedule as inputs and produces a primary-and-backup pairing that has stuck on multi-year retainer renewals.

 Schedule predictability is documented across the operator’s existing retainer book.
 Tuesday-and-Wednesday-and-Thursday school-run patterns, Monday-and-Friday principal-coverage patterns, and full five-day executive-transit patterns are the three most common retainer schedules; the dispatch desk runs the schedule against the household calendar and absorbs exceptions inside the contracted hours rather than escalating to the principal.
 The backup-chauffeur protocol is documented at contract, with the household-staff handoff process pre-defined.